Dominican Republic Measures

 The Dominican Republic has announced the following measures to address the spread of the COVID-19 virus:

-- Passengers must present a complete health declaration from upon arrival or an “Electronic Ticket” before departure at https://eticket.migracion.gob.do/ .
+- Passengers must present a complete health declaration form upon arrival or an “Electronic Ticket” before departure at https://eticket.migracion.gob.do/ .

-- Passengers are subject to medical screening upon arrival.
+- Passengers are subject to random medical screening upon arrival.

 - For more information, please refer to the website https://www.godominicanrepublic.com/newsroom/coronavirus